Reduce My Rubbish

 Water bottle refills

 Refill offers advice on using water refill stations and continuing to offer water refills from your business during the COVID-19 pandemic.
 You can also download the brilliant Refill App to find your nearest refill point for water bottles, coffee cup, lunch box and groceries.

 Store it like a pro

 These 10 tips for storing fruit and veg will help you keep your five-a-day in peak condition until you’re ready to eat them.
 All lush, no mush in your fridge and fruit bowl from now on.

-With many of us still working from home, we’ve put our aprons on and raided our fridges to come up with ten totally delicious lockdown lunches.
+With many of us still working from home, we’ve put our aprons on and raided our fridges to come up with ten totally delicious lunches.
 If you’re missing ingredients, either leave them out or make a substitute.

 Did you know interest in home composting has increased by 500% since the UK went into Coronavirus prevention measures.